ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/external-dns/install-external-dns.md

 With the service account ready, we can now move forward with the installation of `ExternalDNS`.

-1. Download the YAML manifest:
+1. Download the YAML manifest for ExternalDNS:

     ```
     # Download external-dns manifest